for Cure Parkinson's,

 OUR MOST SUCCESSFUL YEAR YET; CURE3 RAISES HALF A MILLION POUNDS

 The well-attended showcase exhibition for Cure3 at Bonhams, London, ran from 26th October – 28th October 2018 with a glittering preview on the evening of 25th October.
-The VIP guests for the opening night, including eager collectors and a host of participating artists, were joined by CPT Patron, Mike Tindall who was interviewed live from the preview about Cure3 and the ongoing work of CPT for BBC London News.
+The VIP guests for the opening night, including eager collectors and a host of participating artists, were joined by CP Patron, Mike Tindall who was interviewed live from the preview about Cure3 and the ongoing work of CP for BBC London News.

 Among the many impressive sales clocked up within an hour of the exhibition opening were Sir Anish Kapoor’s sumptuous blue domestic scale work ‘Blue3 for Cure3’ (£80,000) and the legendary Carmen Herrera’s ‘Blue Angle’ (£25,000) – her 1st ever sculptural work for public donation.
 By the end of the evening, works by artists including Turner Prize Winner, Helen Marten, Gavin Turk, Sir Peter Blake and Jonathan Yeo had all been snapped up, achieving an incredible opening night total in excess of £350,000 – beating the £300,000 achieved for all sales in 2017.